Erying Polestar G613 Pro

 enabling Chipset -> Disable Integrated GFX Controller (0:2:0)

-and use elly’s EDK2 tree.
+and use MrChromebox’s EDK2 tree.

 This functionality has been tested with following graphics cards, with following results:

-Nvidia GeForce RTX3080, RTX3090: Works perfectly
+Nvidia GeForce RTX3080, RTX3090: Works perfectly.

 Specification